 A Zoom Room/Remote Learning Space (The Zoom Room) is located on the second floor of the Main Classroom Building in room 207.
 This space is available Monday-Thursday from 8:00 a.m. - 9:00 p.m., and Friday from 8:00 a.m. - 5:00 p.m.
 Please be sure to bring earbuds or headphones.

 Yes, we are working normal business hours, from 8:00 a.m.–5:00 p.m., Monday through Friday.

 To contact us call 717-771-4040 or email us at [email protected].

 Yes, we are offering in-person tours, events, and a variety of virtual options for students and families to interact with us in the way they wish.
-Pre-registration is required.
-No walk-ins can be accommodated.
+Pre-registration requested.
 As the situation around COVID-19 changes, we may need modify our visit options.
 Click on the links below to explore options that are currently available.

 Yes, we are open